-Patrons at this unique cinema can expect to be able to take in the breathtaking views of the Acropolis at night and a wonderful film — all at once.
+Patrons at this unique theater can expect to take in the breathtaking views of the Acropolis at night and a wonderful film all at once.

 This theater went through a renaissance in the 1980s due to gaining a new, visionary owner named Thomas Maniakis.
-He was able to breathe new life into the open-air cinema, and he even performed in variety shows during movie breaks.
-The shows involved Maniakis juggling and professional singers sharing their gifts to make sure that audiences were always kept entertained.
+He was able to breathe new life into the open-air cinema and even performed in variety shows during movie breaks.
+The shows involved Maniakis juggling and professional singers showcasing their talents to ensure that audiences were thoroughly entertained.

-Most patrons say that this theater is unique for being an extremely peaceful hidden sanctuary in bustling downtown Athens.
-The Athenaia serves an iconic “tiropita” cheese pie in its canteen, which up until recently was made from scratch on the premises.
+Most patrons say that this theater is unique for being an extremely peaceful, hidden sanctuary in bustling downtown Athens.
+The Athinaia serves an iconic “tiropita” cheese pie in its canteen, which up until recently was made from scratch on the premises.

 Cine Paris has been an institution in Athens since the dawn of the silver screen.
-Sadly, it did not open for summer 2020 and it is unclear whether it will operate again; however, it deserves to be remembered as one of the most iconic cinemas in Greece.
+Sadly, it did not open for summer 2020, and it is unclear whether it will operate again; however, it deserves to be commemorated as one of the most iconic cinemas in Greece.

 This theater has a worldwide reputation for bringing excellence to movie screenings.
-During its operation it routinely received emails asking to book tickets from countries as far as India, Canada, the US, and Germany.
+During its operation, it routinely received emails asking to book tickets from countries as far away as India, Canada, the US, and Germany.
 It has also been spotlighted by media worldwide.

 Clearly, regardless of the open air cinema you visit while in Greece, you are guaranteed to have an amazing time.
 All of the historic theaters in Athens are known for a special perk or special food they serve.
 All you have to do is ask!